allenling/django-easy-fixture/README.rst

 django-easy-fixtures
 ====================

-easy to create a django fixtures with a fixture template dict
+easy to create a django fixtures with a fixture dict

-create a fixture dict that just include some fields you concern, and we will help you to expand your fixture dict to a completely useful django fixture
+create a fixture dict that just include some fields you concern, and we will help you to expand your fixture dict to a completely available django fixture

 1. output a fixture dict
 ~~~~~~~~~~~~~~~~~~~~~~~~